gnlabrie/kafka-acl-report/README.md

 * Linux bash
 * kafka-acls.sh or kafka-acls - if to be executed through shell pipe
-* Ouput of kafka-acls.sh or kafka-acls - if using a filename or STDIN (with cat <filename>)
+* Output of kafka-acls.sh or kafka-acls - if using a filename or STDIN (with cat <filename>)

 ### Installation